Laser fine cutting

 Which materials & materials do we process for you in laser fine cutting ?

-We produce flat laser fine blanks for you directly from coil on modern laser fine blanking lines.
-Thanks to pulsed laser technology, we cut virtually all metallic materials and foils.
-Whether mild steel or non-ferrous metal, titanium or tantalum: The material overview shows which materials we process for you.
-We are also happy to develop special applications according to your specifications.
+We produce flat laser fine blanks for you directly from the coil.
+Thanks to pulsed laser technology, we can cut almost any metallic material, materials and foils.
+Whether aluminum or tantalum: The material overview shows which materials we can process for you.
+We are happy to develop special applications according to your specifications.

 Sheets and foils - material thickness: 0.05 mm - 3.00 mm

-Here you will find an overview of materials for laser fine cutting - Which material is right for you?
+Here you will find an overview of the materials for laser fine cutting

 Stainless Steel // Stainless Steel Foils